 Growing food aboard is possible.
-Keeping soil aboard is not pratical for a small vessel, but sprouting is a good alternative.
+Keeping soil aboard is not practical for a small vessel, but sprouting is a good alternative.
 Sprouting seeds is a good way to transform dried foods into fresh foods, sprouting reduces anti-nutritional compounds in raw legumes making more of their nutrients available.
 Microgreens are germinated legumes grown up to 10cm, microgreens contain considerably higher levels of vitamins and carotenoids, about five times greater than their mature plant counterparts.

 On the boat, we sprout lentils, radish and fenugreek.
 To learn more about growing food aboard a sailboat, we recommend reading Ken Neumeyer's Sailing The Farm, and this Sprouting Guide.